kyuQee/kyuqee.github.io/posts/hello-world.md

 > If we could have a lightweight, open-source, multi-platform OS (For mobile and PCs), that was the exact same on both platforms (unlike Linux, and android which is based on linux but basically completely different), it would be **"THE NEXT BIG THING"**

 ### Resources:
-Although my project itself wasn't useful at all the resources I used were not.
+Although my project itself wasn't useful at all the resources I used, were.
 So here are some of them for reference (I can't find all of them as I deleted the repo, and the files.
 I wasn't logging any of my activities so I can only rely on my memory for this-).

 1. [Write Your Own Operating System (Youtube)](https://www.youtube.com/playlist?list=PLHh55M_Kq4OApWScZyPl5HhgsTJS9MZ6M): Teaches most of the fundamental and gives an idea about the true complexity of it all.
 But it's pretty old now, still mostly how systems work- but pretty old.